Share :

 As push notifications pass through the Internet data stream, the delay should be counted in milliseconds.
 Be careful, however, as Apple's push notification service (APNS) does not provide information on the delivery of your notification.
 Unlike your SMS service provider, who can tell you exactly which messages have been delivered.

-Use cases for both channels :
+Use cases for these two channels

 Push notifications